- Brand name

 NIMBEX is a pale yellow or greenish yellow solution.

-- NIMBEX Injection 2 mg/mL contains 2 mg cisatracurium besylate in every mL.
+NIMBEX Injection 2 mg/mL contains 2 mg cisatracurium besilate in every mL.

-- NIMBEX Injection 5 mg/mL contains 5 mg cisatracurium besylate in every mL.
+NIMBEX Injection 5 mg/mL contains 5 mg cisatracurium besilate in every mL.

 NIMBEX also contains: